azuregray/KMTL-WorkToolsSearch/README.md

 > **INTERFACE DESIGNER & SECONDARY DEVELOPER :: D A R S H A N &ensp; S A D A S H I V A >> [GitHub](https://github.com/darshansadashiva) | [LinkedIn](http://linkedin.com/in/darshansadashiva)**

-#### A well designed and responsive ML integrated search interface for searching through internal database of achieved projects for guiding employees across Kennametal for efficient worktime.
 ---
 ## Installation